hemanthme22/Zero-Shot-Learning/README.md

 Folder `new_code` contains code used for recent CVPR Workshop paper.
 Here, all files with the prefix `zsl_` are part of the main pipeline, others are for adhoc analysis and graphs.

 ### Directory structure
 Make the following directory structure before running the code.
-Also, run code in the order mentioned below.
+Run code in the order mentioned below.
+Also, make sure to change location variable within the code.
 ```
 project
 └───data